leofab86/avatar/avatar/README.md

   • serverless architecture
 ]

-• profile app that can AB test and profile performance of this site's history of different system architectures in real time with UI that allows user to configure which setup to use, generates artificial system load, and
+• profiler app that can AB test and profile performance of this site's history of different system architectures in real time with UI that allows user to configure which setup to use, generates artificial system load, and